implse/Data_Structure_Python/README.md

 - Recursive method use stack memory.

-- __InOrder:__ visit the Left SubTree then the Root the the Right SubTree recursively.
+- __InOrder:__ visit the Left SubTree then the Root then the Right SubTree recursively.
 - __PreOrder:__ visit the Root then Left SubTree then the Right SubTree recursively.
 - __PostOrder:__ visit the Left SubTree then the right Sub Tree and the Root recursively.